 Global Communities has been working continuously in the West Bank and Gaza since 1995.
-Though the region has been rocked by turbulent change since then – conflict, political strife, and the economic and societal hardship that accompanies both – we have not lost sight of the ultimate goal to provide stability through economic opportunity in partnership with the Palestian people.
+Though the region has been rocked by turbulent change since then – conflict, political strife, and the economic and societal hardship that accompanies both – we have not lost sight of the ultimate goal to provide stability through economic opportunity in partnership with the Palestinian people.
 During this time, Global Communities has implemented numerous programs, working in some of the most impoverished communities in the West Bank and Gaza Strip.
 Our programs are designed to provide Palestinians with short- and long-term job opportunities, while working with local municipalities and NGOs to rebuild infrastructure and improve the environment for Palestinian communities.

-The Palestinian Homebuyer Education Program (PHEP), funded by the UK Department for International Development (DfID), is working to improve the ability of Palestinian households to become successful homeowners.
-The program aims to increase consumer awareness of critical issues related to home ownership, improve consumer knowledge of the home buying process and promote the growth of the real estate profession through the introduction of real estate curricula.
-At the same time, the Mortgage Market Development Program (MMDP) is supporting the development of a sustainable long-term mortgage market by providing technical assistance and education at all levels of the market—from potential homebuyers, to current apartment owners, to bank loan officers, to local appraisers.
-Global Communities is also helping potential homeowners access credit through the Affordable Mortgage and Loan Corporation (AMAL), a non-bank mortgage finance company that housing finance to low and middle income households throughout the West Bank.
+The Palestinian Homebuyer Education Program (PHEP), funded by the UK Department for International Development (DfID), helped Palestinian households to become successful homeowners.
+The program increased consumer awareness of critical issues related to home ownership, improved consumer knowledge of the home buying process and promoted the growth of the real estate profession through the introduction of real estate curricula.